unrealwork/axibase-collector/jobs/aws.md

 * aws_billing.estimatedcharges.average
 * aws_billing.estimatedcharges.samplecount

+ATSD treats avg, min, max, sum statistics received from AWS as raw data, which means that ATSD can compute aggregate statistics on top of AWS statistics.

 The number of metrics within each namespace varies greatly, for AWS/EC2 the list consists of 15+ [metrics](#aws-ec2-metrics).

+You can configure the AWS job to collect metrics for all or a subset of namespaces.
+For each metric, AWS job retrieves the following period statistics: average, minimum, maximum, sum, sample count.
+The length of the period is typically 5 minutes, although 1 minute period is available if detailed monitoring is enabled .

 ## Configuration Settings